kriasoft/fsharp-starter-kit/README.md

 ### How to Update

-We work hard on keeping the project up to date and adding new features.
-After starting a new web application project based on this boilerplate, you can alwasy fetch and merge the latest changes from this (upstream) repo back into your project by running:
+We work hard on keeping the project up-to-date and adding new features.
+Down the road, after starting a new web application project based on this boilerplate, you can always fetch and merge the latest changes from this (upstream) repo back into your project by running:

 ```shell
 $ git checkout master